Qantas Hotels are offering 9 Qantas Points per $ spent on all hotels booked through the platform until the end of 25 October.

 Air New Zealand Comparison

-Air New Zealand also offer an online Hotel booking engine on their site, in partnership with Expedia.
+Air New Zealand also offer an online hotel booking engine which is in partnership with Expedia.
 You can earn Airpoints Dollars on all hotel bookings, and they frequently have bonus offers too.
-The effective return is only about 1.3% however if you value each Airpoints Dollar at NZ$1.
+Though the effective return is only about 1.3% if you value each Airpoints Dollar at NZ$1.

 Similar to to Qantas, Air New Zealand also have a number of hotel partners that will offer various Airpoints earn rates for those who book directly with the Hotel and quote their Airpoints number.